Ghadar movement: Background

-RasBihari Bose on request from Vishnu Ganesh Pingle, an American trained Ghadar, who met Bose at Benares and requested him to take up the leadership of the coming revolution.
+Ras Bihari Bose on request from Vishnu Ganesh Pingle, an American trained Ghadar, who met Bose at Benares and requested him to take up the leadership of the coming revolution.
 But before accepting the responsibility, he sent Sachin Sanyal to the Punjab to assess the situation.
 Sachin returned very optimistic, in the United States and Canada with the aim to liberate India from British rule.
 The movement began with a group of immigrants known as the Hindustani Workers of the Pacific Coast.